ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React Performance: useMemo, useCallback, and React.memo - <a href="https://yakhil25.medium.com/react-performance-usememo-usecallback-and-react-memo-3da3410dc193?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why We Built grid-table: A React Data Grid That Stays Out of Your Way - <a href="https://medium.com/@yaghobieh/why-we-built-grid-table-a-react-data-grid-that-stays-out-of-your-way-26cb00ff009e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yakhilesh`**
+✍️ **posted by `John Yaghobieh`**

-<blockquote>Performance Is About Knowing When Not to Optimize
+<blockquote>A powerful, themeable data table for React — with no Tailwind dependency, full TypeScript support, and built for the ForgeStack ecosystem.
 Continue reading on Medium »</blockquote>

 <h3>2.
-React #02 — TypeScript Essentials for React Developers - <a href="https://medium.com/@quizzesforyou/react-02-typescript-essentials-for-react-developers-157379f3fadd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop using useEffect for event listeners, do this instead. - <a href="https://rahuulmiishra.medium.com/stop-using-useeffect-for-event-listeners-do-this-instead-c29c385cb1aa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `quizzesforyou.com`**
+✍️ **posted by `Frontend Master`**

-<blockquote>Learn destructuring, array methods (map, filter, reduce), spread operators, and async/await patterns to build type-safe React applications
+<blockquote>The React hook that guarantees your UI and external state never disagree.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Ultimate React Hook Form With Zod Validation With Best Examples - <a href="https://medium.com/@marufrahmanbd08/ultimate-react-hook-form-with-zod-validation-with-best-examples-04007526b3b1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Changes That Can Instantly Improve Your Spring Boot Performance - <a href="https://medium.com/@gaddamnaveen192/9-changes-that-can-instantly-improve-your-spring-boot-performance-684ada60b182?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maruf Rahman`**
+✍️ **posted by `Gaddam.Naveen`**

-<blockquote>Form validation used to be my least favorite part of frontend development.
-Between managing state with `useState`, handling errors, and…
+<blockquote>if you are not a medium member then Click heree to read free
 Continue reading on Medium »</blockquote>

 <h3>4.
-Every Difference Between React JS and React Native That Actually Trips You Up - <a href="https://rahuulmiishra.medium.com/every-difference-between-react-js-and-react-native-that-actually-trips-you-up-54ea7f370323?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Scheduling & Timeline UIs in React Native: Why It Gets Hard So Fast - <a href="https://medium.com/@karol.kozer/building-scheduling-timeline-uis-in-react-native-why-it-gets-hard-so-fast-b587e06a6811?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**
+✍️ **posted by `Karol Kozer`**

-<blockquote>If you are planning to move from ReactJS to ReactNative, learn these first.
+<blockquote>At first glance, building a scheduling or timeline-based UI sounds straightforward.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Separating UI Logic from Business Logic: The Custom Hook Pattern - <a href="https://medium.com/@giovambattista.fazioli/separating-ui-logic-from-business-logic-the-custom-hook-pattern-a00697dc9810?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Started a Next.js Full Course 2026 (React Next.js Step-by-Step) - <a href="https://mohitdecodes.medium.com/started-a-next-js-full-course-2026-react-next-js-step-by-step-ad896e608d0b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giovambattista Fazioli`**
+✍️ **posted by `Mohit Decodes`**

-<blockquote>One of the most powerful patterns in React development is separating visual components from their business logic using custom hooks.
-This…
+<blockquote>Launched: Next.js Full Course 2026 (React → Next.js Step-by-Step)
 Continue reading on Medium »</blockquote>

+<h3>6.
+How WhatsApp Shows “Typing…” Instantly: The Magic Behind Real-time Indicators - <a href="https://medium.com/@kashafabdullah01/how-whatsapp-shows-typing-instantly-the-magic-behind-real-time-indicators-709b663200ad?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kashaf Abdullah `**

+<blockquote>Understanding Real-Time Communication with WebSockets and Debouncing
+Continue reading on Medium »</blockquote>

+<h3>7.
+KPMG Interview Experience: How I Cracked SDE-2 Offer (Frontend) - <a href="https://medium.com/swlh/kpmg-interview-experience-how-i-cracked-sde-2-offer-frontend-e94a3f2c49bd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aman Gupta`**

+<blockquote>Getting the opportunity to interview at an organization like KPMG felt like a dream milestone in my frontend journey, which i have got…
+Continue reading on The Startup »</blockquote>

+<h3>8.
+How We Cut Development Time by 60% Using Mock Service Worker + Faker.js - <a href="https://medium.com/@hrupanjan/how-we-cut-development-time-by-60-using-mock-service-worker-faker-js-1e867b2498dc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rupanjan Hari`**

+<blockquote>Learn how MSW and Faker.js decouple frontend-backend development, eliminate API waiting time, and accelerate your React workflow
+Continue reading on Medium »</blockquote>

+<h3>9.
+RSC is Not a Silver Bullet: The True Cost of “Use Server” - <a href="https://medium.com/better-dev-nextjs-react/rsc-is-not-a-silver-bullet-the-true-cost-of-use-server-5fd305a4dc21?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>Simplicity on the surface often hides complexity in the plumbing.
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Vercel Lock-in is a Trap: How to Run Production Next.js on Native AWS Without Losing Your Sanity - <a href="https://medium.com/@federicopochat/vercel-lock-in-is-a-trap-how-to-run-production-next-js-on-native-aws-without-losing-your-sanity-9e2c6b500251?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Security Crisis: How to Patch the “React2Shell” Vulnerability Affecting Millions - <a href="https://medium.com/@widyanandaadi22/next-js-security-crisis-how-to-patch-the-react2shell-vulnerability-affecting-millions-4105ae10faf7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Federico Pochat`**
+✍️ **posted by `Made Adi Widyananda`**

-<blockquote>Next.js is the undisputed heavyweight champion of the modern web.
-In 2026, its hybrid rendering model — mixing Static Site Generation…
+<blockquote>The “React2Shell” vulnerability has sent shockwaves through the Next.js community, impacting millions of applications and raising serious…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Your Blog Isn’t Ranking — And It Has Nothing to Do With Your Content - <a href="https://javascript.plainenglish.io/your-blog-isnt-ranking-and-it-has-nothing-to-do-with-your-content-50d5ba665e95?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What the Hack Are CSR, SSR, SSG, and ISR in Next.js? - <a href="https://medium.com/@kushbhandari54/what-the-hack-are-csr-ssr-ssg-and-isr-in-next-js-5f5cc125d1e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NextCodeTech`**
+✍️ **posted by `Kushbhandari`**

-<blockquote>Most people believe SEO is about writing more content.
+<blockquote>If you’re a React or Next.js developer, chances are you’ve seen these terms thrown around everywhere: CSR.
+SSR.
+SSG.
+ISR
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Social Media Share Component in React (Next.js) - <a href="https://medium.com/@himanshumirwal/building-a-social-media-share-component-in-react-next-js-76a1dfbe144a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Troubleshooting Stories — Understanding the importance of HOSTNAME=0.0.0.0 - <a href="https://medium.com/@gireeshagmt/troubleshooting-stories-understanding-the-importance-of-hostname-0-0-0-0-ebe65608ee2b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Himanshumirwal`**
+✍️ **posted by `Gireesh Kumar E`**

-<blockquote>Sharing content is one of those features that looks simple — but gets tricky fast, especially in Next.js.
+<blockquote>Got a chance to recently work on a project were the requirement is to ensure traffic from AWS ALB to Application also need to be in HTTPS…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Server vs Client Components — The Mental Model That Changes Everything - <a href="https://blog.stackademic.com/server-vs-client-components-the-mental-model-that-changes-everything-3cee7591e92c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Performance Optimization in Next.js From “Works Fine” to “Feels Instant” - <a href="https://medium.com/codetodeploy/performance-optimization-in-next-js-from-works-fine-to-feels-instant-6efe0054ac49?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>If you truly understand Server Components vs Client Components, you don’t just “use Next.js” anymore — you think like Next.js.
+<blockquote>Performance Optimization in Next.js From “Works Fine” to “Feels Instant”
+Continue reading on CodeToDeploy »</blockquote>

+<h3>5.
+Hash Table (Map) — The Backbone of Fast Algorithms - <a href="https://blog.stackademic.com/hash-table-map-the-backbone-of-fast-algorithms-59ec2a9b68fe?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chandan | Full-Stack Developer`**

+<blockquote>Why Hash Tables Matter So Much
 Continue reading on Stackademic »</blockquote>

-<h3>5.
-Fastest Way To Integrate A Chatbot IntoYour Nextjs Application Using Smartsupp - <a href="https://decodementor.medium.com/fastest-way-to-integrate-a-chatbot-intoyour-nextjs-application-using-smartsupp-681320986b41?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Enechukwu Chibuike`**

-<blockquote>Modern web applications are expected to offer real-time support and fast responses to users.
-One simple way to achieve this is by…
-Continue reading on Medium »</blockquote>

 <h3>6.
-Perbandingan Framework Web SEO-Friendly: Next.js Astro Nuxt.js Unggul Mana - <a href="https://medium.com/@infomediakuu/perbandingan-framework-web-seo-friendly-next-js-astro-nuxt-js-unggul-mana-29a83563e002?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Started a Next.js Full Course 2026 (React Next.js Step-by-Step) - <a href="https://mohitdecodes.medium.com/started-a-next-js-full-course-2026-react-next-js-step-by-step-ad896e608d0b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Info Mediaku`**
+✍️ **posted by `Mohit Decodes`**

-<blockquote>Artikel ini membahas pentingnya memilih framework web yang SEO-friendly di tengah persaingan digital yang semakin ketat, dengan fokus pada…
+<blockquote>Launched: Next.js Full Course 2026 (React → Next.js Step-by-Step)
 Continue reading on Medium »</blockquote>

 <h3>7.
-Next.js 16: The Complete Guide to Revolutionary Performance and Caching - <a href="https://medium.com/@basukori8463/next-js-16-the-complete-guide-to-revolutionary-performance-and-caching-e012510804f1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Zero-Day to Defense: Understanding React RSC Vulnerabilities and Securing Your Production Apps - <a href="https://medium.com/@aguzzimarcello/from-zero-day-to-defense-understanding-react-rsc-vulnerabilities-and-securing-your-production-apps-c3f5ed76e897?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Basukori`**
+✍️ **posted by `Marcello Aguzzi`**

-<blockquote>A comprehensive deep-dive into Next.js 16’s game-changing features, from Turbopack’s 10x speed improvements to the revolutionary Cache…
+<blockquote>Your app is under attack
 Continue reading on Medium »</blockquote>

+<h3>8.
+KPMG Interview Experience: How I Cracked SDE-2 Offer (Frontend) - <a href="https://medium.com/swlh/kpmg-interview-experience-how-i-cracked-sde-2-offer-frontend-e94a3f2c49bd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aman Gupta`**

+<blockquote>Getting the opportunity to interview at an organization like KPMG felt like a dream milestone in my frontend journey, which i have got…
+Continue reading on The Startup »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>